space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 - Crew shouldn't be able to hard counterplay the antag without engaging with the antag.

 --- uuuuuuuh below is draft ---
+whenever a value is given it's a *suggestion* and will need to be tweaked based on playtests and feedback.

 ## Basic layout
+- headrevs exist
-headrevs exist, several can spawn if it is the revolutionaries gamemode, and one spawns if it's a midround. headrevs can see each other. whenever a value is given it's a *suggestion* and will need to be tweaked based on playtests and feedback.
+- several can spawn if it is the revolutionaries gamemode, and one spawns if it's a midround
+- headrevs can see each other

+## Conversion

-## Conversion Damage
+### Conversion Damage
 - crew have conversation HP (CHP), in the range of 100 to -100 CHP.
 Crew begin at 100 CHP.
 - revolutionaries can do covert and loud actions to deal conversion damage.
 - if the CHP becomes 0, the crewmember gets into a convertable state.
   - in this state, revs can perform certain actions to convert the crewmember to being a revolutionary. this sets their CHP to -25.
 - if the CHP goes above 0 after being in the negatives, it gets set to 25 CHP.
 - headrevs have a range of CHP between -500 and 100, and starts at -500.
-- the Captain is unique in that they always have 100 CHP and cannot go below this
 - headrevs can see a healthbar of an individual's CHP
 - CHP can only be dealt/healed when alive, non-crit
+- the Captain is unique in that they always have 100 CHP and cannot go below this

+- Command and Security have mindshields roundstart
 - having a mindshield gives the character a shield with 100 CHP
   - the mindshield takes CHP damage before the character
   - the shield slowly regains CHP, 0.2 CHP / second